 For proper use of the electronic system, the temperature of the hob must be controlled.
-For this purpose, the hob has a fan that starts working after detecting excess temperatures at different power levels.
-The fan may also work due to inertia after the hob has been switched off, if the temperature detected is still too high.
+To do this, the hob has a fan which turns on when a high temperature is detected.
+The fan may also work by inertia after the hob has been switched off, if the temperature detected is still too high.